FuelLabs/fuel-core/CONTRIBUTING.md

-# Contributing to Fuel Core
+# TEST Contributing to Fuel Core

 Thanks for your interest in contributing to Fuel Core!
 This document outlines some the conventions on building, running, and testing Fuel Core.